ppy/osu-wiki/wiki/Skinning/Interface/en.md

 - If this element is not skinned, the default image will not be used!
 - Skinning this will make the cursortrail longer.
   - If you don't want to skin this, but want a long cursortrail, just use a 1x1px transparent image.
-- This element is not rotatable nor expandable.
+- This element will never rotate or expand.

 ---